 The peasants later break out into song and Constantine realizes he wishes he could be a peasant:

 The whole meadow and distant fields all seemed to be shaking and singing to the measures of this wild merry song with its shouts and whistles and clapping.
 Levin felt envious of this health and mirthfulness; he longed to take part in the expression of this joy of life.
 But he could do nothing, and had to lie and look on and listen.
 When the peasants, with their singing, had vanished out of sight and hearing, a weary feeling of despondency at his own isolation, his physical inactivity, his isolation from this world, came over Levin.

 I think a good part of what Levin had been experiencing was the endorphin rush that comes from physical activity and the feelings of peace and connection we have when we’re outside in nature.
 But he also seems to be envious of the sense of camaraderie and community that we feel when we’re working alongside others, as well as being useful and contributing to a worthwhile cause.

-Afterwards, I was tired (it’s a fairly intense workout) but felt so calm and happy.
-I was able to use the free vegetables I got in a Ratatouille stew, which was delicious and the perfect way to end the day.
+Afterwards, I was tired (it’s a moderately intense workout) but felt so calm and happy.
+I was able to use the free vegetables I got in a ratatouille stew, which was delicious and the perfect way to end the day.

-One of the things I learned from this experience is the value of trying new things (not that I didn’t already know that, but sometimes you need to be reminded).
-Previously, farming seemed interesting to me but not enough to ever get into it.
-Now that I know how awesome it is, I will be making an effort to do it on a more regular basis.
+One of the things I learned from this experience is the value of trying new things – not that I didn’t already know that, but sometimes you need to be reminded.
+Farming used to seemed interesting to me, but not enough to ever get into it.
+Now that I know how wonderful the experience of farming is, I’ll be making an effort to do it on a more regular basis.

-So if you live in an area that has a farm co-op (try Google searching farm cooperative or local farm plus your town/city), I suggest trying it out and actually looking forward to the volunteer work involved!
+So if you live in an area that has community supported agriculture (try Google searching CSA plus your town/city), I suggest trying it out and actually looking forward to the volunteer work involved!
 And if you live in a major city, consider supporting local farms by visiting the farmer’s market.